zubeydecivelek/zubeydecivelek/README.md

 I'm a Computer Engineering student at Hacettepe University, Ankara, Turkey, passionate about technology and innovation.
 With a knack for mobile and web development, GUI design, and satellite technologies, I'm always eager to explore new fields and challenges.

-## 🌱 What I'm focusing on

-Currently, I am expanding my knowledge in Python, Java, C++, and mobile application development, while also exploring the realms of machine learning and artificial intelligence.

 ## 💼 Experience

 - **Planning and Optimization Intern** at Vodafone, Ankara (Feb 2024 - Present)